storacha/specs/w3-filecoin.md

 #### `deal/info`

-A _Storefront_ and _Aggregator_ MAY invoke `deal/info` capability to request a current state of the aggregate.
+A _Storefront_ and an _Aggregator_ MAY invoke a `deal/info` capability to request the current state of the aggregate.

 > `did:web:web3.storage` invokes capability from `did:web:tracker.web3.storage`